The Most Common Myths About Leadership

 Leaders Are the Very Few People at the Top

 Our current view of leadership tends to be one-dimensional, with responsibility for leadership belonging to one or two people at the top of a pyramid of power and control.
 In reality, leadership is multidimensional.
 In any given day, each of us moves through a range of different expressions of leadership.
-We are all leaders in one way or another, and when we hold a wider view of leadership, we are able to work together in a way that utilizes the unique talents of everyone.
+We are all leaders in one way or another, and when we hold a wider view of leadership, we can work together in a way that utilizes the unique talents of everyone.

 Leaders Are Designated from Birth or by Title